-Secondly, before taking the complex Zariski closure, we take the union of $U(f)$ and $Cr(f)$ over all~$f$.
+Secondly, before taking the complex Zariski closure, we take the union of $U_{n,d}(f)$ and $Cr_{n,d}(f)$ over all~$f$.
 The reason for this is that real hypersurfaces can potentially have no umbilical points or critical curvature points.
 For instance, the real locus of the hypersurface could be empty (consider the hypersurface defined by~$x_1^2 + x_2^2 + 1$).
-To get a well-defined count over the complex numbers for general polynomials, we have to define complex umbilical and critical curvature points also for hypersurfaces whose real locus is empty.
+To get a well-defined count over the complex numbers for general polynomials, we have to define complex umbilical and complex critical curvature points also for complex hypersurfaces without real umbilical or real critical curvature points.

-Lastly, we show that umbilics and critical curvature points are more closely connected than it first appears.